 One guy in a suit; the other dressed casual.

-The bulky, casually-dressed dude took the Christian away as the other smaller, suited guy declared that the guy had been arrested.
+The bulky, casually dressed dude took the Christian away as the other smaller, suited guy declared the guy had been arrested.

 That he was a wanted terrorist!

-I thought this some kinda bad joke.
+I thought this was some kind of grim joke.
 And scoffed.

 The officer got shitty.
 He demanded to see my passport.